|Distance||514 miles (829 km)|

 |Average train duration||17 h 10 min|

-Trains from Amsterdam to Milan cover the 514 miles (829 km) long trip taking on average 17 h 10 min with our travel partners like Deutsche Bahn with connection, Thalys or Deutsche Bahn.
-There are direct train services available.
-You can get the cheapest train tickets for this journey for as low as £82, but the average price of train tickets is £145.
+Trains from Amsterdam to Milan cover the 514 miles (829 km) long route taking on average 17 h 10 min with our travel partners like Deutsche Bahn with connection, Thalys or Deutsche Bahn.
+Normally, there is 1 train operating per day, including direct services available.
+While the average ticket price for this route costs around £92, you can find the cheapest train ticket for as low as £62.
 Travellers depart most frequently from Amsterdam Centraal and arrive in Milano Centrale.

 The Thalys is a high-speed railroad company in France connecting the France to the rest of Europe and beyond.
 Perfect for multi-city train journeys in Europe.